 Want to see where you’ve added WordPress forms to your site?
 The Form Locator in WPForms allows you to see each page your form is currently active on.

-In this tutorial, we’ll show you how to use the Form Locator in WPForms.
+This tutorial will show you how to use the Form Locator in WPForms.

 Viewing Your Forms